Dre Campbell Farm

 7. Worm Castings

 Earthworms are beneficial to plants by incorporating organic matter into the soil.
-Their poop (worm casting) also helps raise the chitinase enzyme level in plants [1], repelling whiteflies.
+Their poop (worm castings) raises chitinase in plants, repelling whiteflies [1].

-Moreover, worm castings are often used as organic fertilizer.
-You can make your own or buy the product from various farm and gardening stores.
+Also, worm castings are a popular organic fertilizer.
+You can make your own or buy them at gardening stores.

 8. Repellent Plants